pombredanne/jsplumb.github.io/_posts/2013-12-22-custom-connectors.md

 basic behaviour of a spring: it has a fully compressed state, beyond which it can compress no more, and as you stretch it, the coils separate further and further.
 Obviously in a real spring, there is a value at which the spring has been stretched beyond the limit at which it can spring back.
 We're not going to model that here, though.
-Here we're just going to keep things simple - we'll add a flag defining whether or not to behave like a sring, and define a _minimum_ distance, corresponding to the fully compressed state:
+Here we're just going to keep things simple - we'll add a flag defining whether or not to behave like a spring, and define a _minimum_ distance, corresponding to the fully compressed state:

 ```javascript